People may feel light-headed and short of breath and have chest pain, and the skin may be cool, sweaty, or bluish.

 (See also Introduction to Chest Injuries Introduction to Chest Injuries Chest injuries most often affect the ribs, upper part of the abdomen, lungs, blood vessels, heart, muscles, soft tissues, and breastbone.
 Sometimes the esophagus, collarbone, or shoulder blade... read more .)

 Hemothorax can result from any injury—blunt or penetrating―that cuts or tears a lung or an artery or vein in the chest.
 Blood may then accumulate in the pleural space―between the two layers of tissue that cover the lungs.
 A large amount of blood may press on the lungs and make breathing difficult.
 When air as well as blood enters this space, the disorder is called hemopneumothorax.
 Occasionally, hemothorax is caused by chest surgery or another disorder, such as tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more or lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more or lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
 One common symptom is a persistent cough or a change in the character... read more .

 Doctors give fluids intravenously to increase the amount of fluid in the bloodstream and thus increase blood pressure.
 If a large amount of blood has been lost, a blood transfusion Overview of Blood Transfusion A blood transfusion is the transfer of blood or a blood component from one healthy person (a donor) to a sick person (a recipient).
 Transfusions are given to increase the blood's ability to... read more is necessary.